ktomk/pipelines/doc/PIPELINES-HOWTO-ROOTLESS.md

 To better integrate with your own users' environment, one could

 * Run Docker rootless on login
-* Add environment parameter to bashrc / zsh / profile
+* Add environment parameter to bashrc / zsh / shell profile

 depending on preference.